 Reducing Paperwork and Increasing Efficiency

 Another challenge in trucking logistics is the heavy reliance on paperwork.
-Shipping contracts, bills of lading, proof of delivery, and customs documents are all integral parts of the supply chain, but they can be cumbersome to manage.
+Shipping contracts, bills of lading, proof of delivery, and customs documents are all integral parts of the supply chain.
+However, they can be cumbersome to manage.
 Lost paperwork, errors in documentation, and delays in processing can lead to significant inefficiencies.

 Blockchain can address this problem by digitizing these documents, reducing the need for manual processing.
-Smart contracts, which are self-executing contracts with the terms of the agreement directly written into code, can be utilized to automate various processes.
+Developers can use smart contracts, which are self-executing contracts with the terms of the agreement directly written into code, to automate various processes.
 For instance, a smart contract can automatically release payment to a trucker once the goods have been delivered and verified on the blockchain.

 By removing intermediaries and speeding up administrative processes, blockchain technology can help logistics companies reduce costs, save time, and streamline operations.